 him to do things, but nothing was ever in writing he would complain (sic)."
-When asked why the rules in 1A/1B were different than the rest of the wings, SGT Davis stated: "The rest of the wings are regular prisoners and IA/B are Military Intelligence (MI) holds."
-When asked why he did not inform his chain of command about this abuse, SGT Davis stated: "Because I assumed that if they were doing things out of the ordinary or outside the guidelines, someone would have said something.
+When asked why the rules in 1A/1B were different than the rest of the wings, SGT tated: "The rest of the wings are regular prisoners and 1A/B are Military Intelligence (MI) holds."
+When asked why he did not inform his chain of command about this abuse, SGT stated: "Because I assumed that if they were doing things out of the ordinary or outside the guidelines, someone would have said something.
 Also the wing belongs to MI and it appeared MI personnel approved of the abuse."
-SGT Davis also stated that he had heard MI insinuate to the guards to abuse the inmates.
+SGT also stated that he had heard MI insinuate to the guards to abuse the inmates.
 When asked what MI said he stated: "Loosen this guy up for us."
 Make sure he has a bad night."
 "Make sure he gets the treatment."
-He claimed these comments were made to CPL Granier and SSG Frederick.
-Finally, SGT Davis stated that (sic): "the MI staffs to my understanding have been giving Granier compliments on the way he has been handling the MI holds.
+He claimed these comments were made to CPL and SSG Finally, SGT stated that (sic): "the MI staffs to my understanding have been giving compliments on the way he has been handling the MI holds.
 Example being statements like, "Good job, they're breaking down real fast.
 They answer every question.
 They're giving out good information, Finally, and Keep up the good work.
 Stuff like that."

 - c.
-(U) SPC Jason Kennel.
-372nd MP Company, was asked if he were present when any detainees were abused.
+(U) SPC 372nd MP Company, was asked if he were present when any detainees were abused.
 He stated: "I saw them nude, but MI would tell us to take away their mattresses, sheets, and clothes."
 He could not recall who in MI had instructed him to do this, but commented that, "if they wanted me to do that they needed to give me paperwork."
 He was later informed that "we could not do anything to embarrass the prisoners." - d.
-(U) Mr. Adel L. Nakhla, a US civilian contract translator was questioned about several detainees accused of rape.
-He observed (sic): "They (detainees) were all naked, a bunch of people from MI, the MP were there that night and the inmates were ordered by SGT Granier and SGT Frederick ordered the guys while questioning them to admit what they did.
+(U) Mr. Internation, a US civilian contract translator was questioned about several detainees accused of rape.
+He observed (sic): "They (detainees) were all naked, a bunch of people from MI, the MP were there that night and the inmates were ordered by SGT Contract Contract Problem ordered the guys while questioning them to admit what they did.
 They made them do strange exercises by sliding on their stomach, jump up and down, throw water on them and made them some wet, called them all kinds of names such as "gays" do they like to make love to guys, then they handcuffed their hands together and their legs with shackles and started to stack them on top of each other by insuring that the bottom guys penis will touch the guy on tops butt." - e.
-(U) SPC Neil A Wallin, 109th Area Support Medical Battalion, a medic testified that: "Cell 1A was used to house high priority detainees and cell 1B was used to house the high risk or trouble making detainees.
-During my tour at the prison I observed that when the male detainees were first brought to the facility, some of them were made to wear female underwear, which I think was to somehow break them down." - 12.
+(U) SPC SPC SPC SPC - 12.
 (U) I find that prior to its deployment to Iraq for Operation Iraqi Freedom, the 320th MP Battalion and the 372nd MP Company had received no training in detention/internee operations.
 I also find that very little instruction or training was provided to MP personnel on the applicable rules of the Geneva Convention Relative to the Treatment of Prisoners of War, FM 27-10, AR 190-8, or FM 3-19.40.
 Moreover, I find that few, if any, copies of the Geneva Conventions were ever made available to MP personnel or detainees.
 (ANNEXES 21-24, 33, and multiple witness statements)